Haast-Hollyford road: Nineteenth century

 Otago provincial leaders identified the need for a road between Otago and South Westland's goldfields in 1865, and sent surveyor Vincent Pyke to explore.
-Pyke came back with an idea for a Clyde-Haast railway that was never fulfilled but provided some basis for a road to Wanaka, which opened 100 years later.
+Pyke came back with an idea for a Clyde-Haast railway that was never fulfilled but provided some basis for a road to Wānaka, which opened 100 years later.
 A Haast-Hollyford road was considered key to further Westland development.

 The road's history forms a not-so-small chapter in the story of West Coast settlement in the 1870s, promoted by then Prime Minister Sir Julius Vogel.
 In 1876 Duncan Macfarlane, the Government agent at Jackson Bay, and Gerhard Mueller, Westland's chief surveyor, focused on the alpine route in 1876 and 1884 respectively.
 Some construction occurred at the northern end in 1885, and again in 1891.

 Mueller and James McKerrow drew up a topographical plan of the area between the Jackson and Hollyford Rivers in 1884, showing the proposed route between Lake Wakatipu and Jacksons Bay.
 This was published in the appendices to the journal of the House of Representatives 1884 Volume 1 Page 73, now held at National Archives.
 Two years later, Mueller proposed a road from the Cascade Plateau to the junction of the Pyke and Hollyford Rivers.
 A full survey and plan of the 47-mile stretch was completed about this time.
 By 1898 there was a metalled horse-track between the Cascade and Barn Bay.